Processed And Low-Fat Foods Are Typically Low In Calories – Is It True?

 What About Low-Fat Foods?
 What If We Wish To Maintain A Low-Fat Diet?

 Too much of anything is not good for you.
 If you take too much fat into your diet, you will end up putting on quite a good amount of weight.
-Simultaneously, just consuming low-fat foods or maintaining a low-fat diet dieting, in essence, restricting yourself off fat-rich food is bad for you.
+Simultaneously, just consuming low-fat foods or maintaining a low-fat diet dieting, in essence, restricting yourself from fat-rich food is bad for you.

 Why? – You Ask.